Table of Contents

 - Leukocyte count > 500/mm3

-- Procedural difficulty in performing in patients with prior surgeries
+- Difficult to perform in patients with prior surgeries

 - Pregnant women